anandrmedia/hn-notifier/README.md

 # Privacy

-This extension does not collect any of your private information such as email id, or cookies.
-The extension simply use your public Hacker News username and track replies to your posts / comments and notifies you via the bell.
-(No push notifications or emails!)
+This extension does not collect any of your private information such as email id, or cookies without your consent.
+The extension simply use your public Hacker News username and track replies to your posts / comments and notifies you via the bell, and optionally email.

 # Source Code